silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 The second delivery will be a [GitHub](https://github.com) repository containing the website itself.
 If you have not yet created a GitHub repository for your project, you must follow [these](/teaching/2021/ESIN_SIBD/project_setup) instructions.

 **<ins>NOTE:</ins>** You should be using Git from day one of the development.
 Both group elements should interact with Git (committing, pushing and pulling) frequently throughout the project development.
-If you have already stared developing without using Git, stop.
+If you have already started developing without using Git, stop.
 Set up you GitHub repository, push whatever you already have to it and then you can continue developing.

 When the work is finished, you must:
 * add the users [gflcampos](https://github.com/gflcampos) and [zeornelas](https://github.com/zeornelas) to the list of collaborators of your repository.